Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Discover the city of Trier today.
 This is the oldest city in Germany, and your included tour here brings you to the amphitheater and includes a viewing of the Porta Nigra (a massive stone gate), the Roman Bridge, and Barbara Baths.
 You’ll also enjoy a singular treat: An exclusive grape picking and pressing at renowned Weingut Fritz Georg von Nell vineyard.
 This is your opportunity to be immersed in the harvest way of life — getting hands-on experience in this timeless tradition.
 You’ll also savor a delicious lunch at a local restaurant.

-Two UNESCO Sites: Boppard and the Upper Middle Rhine Valley
+Discover Koblenz and sail the UNESCO-listed Upper Middle Rhine Valley

-This morning, enjoy a lecture introducing you to Boppard.
-This UNESCO World Heritage Site is known for its fine Riesling wines along with its ties to the Roman Empire.
+This morning, embark on a walking tour of Koblenz, which is renowned as the place where two rivers — the Rhine and the Moselle — meet.
 You'll have time on your own to explore.
 In the afternoon you'll enjoy scenic cruising through the Upper Middle Rhine Valley, a UNESCO World Heritage Site, with commentary from the ship's bridge on the legend of Lorelei.
+Dinner is on board this evening.

 See the Gutenberg Bible in Mainz and learn how to paint